Purushamedha: The Human Sacrifice

 Brahmanda Purana Lalita Mahutmya 12.56-67 “Even if we flee, there is no place of refuge for us anywhere.
 Hence, we shall make a sacrificial pit one Yojana in breadth.
 Let it be splendid and dug perfectly well.
 We shall prepare the sacrificial fire in accordance with the injunction of a Mahayaga.
 O Suras, we shall then worship the greatest Sakti by means of Mahamamsa (great flesh i.e. human flesh).
 We shall become Brahman or we will be able to enjoy heaven.’
 On being told thus, the Devas with Indra as their leader duly performed Homa by chopping off the flesh to the chanting of Mantras.”
 Tr.
 G.V.
 Tagare

-Verses from Srimad Devi Bhagavatam shows that human was immolated in Purushamedha, It’s about Shunashepa,
+Verses from Srimad Devi Bhagavatam suggests that human was immolated in Purushamedha, It’s about Shunashepa,

-The Mahabharata in one place denies the existence of Human sacrifice but in another section recommends Human sacrifice for atonement for sins.
+The Mahabharata in one place denies the existence of Human sacrifice but in another section recommends Human sacrifice for atonement of sins.
 Ved Vyasa speaks to Yudhisthira,

 Mahabharata Asvamedha Parva 14, Section 3, Verses 4-8 “O Yudhishthira, those that commit sins, can always free themselves from them through penance, sacrifice and gifts.
 O king, O foremost of men, sinful people are purified by sacrifice, austerities and charity.
 The high-souled celestials and Asuras perform sacrifices for securing religious merit; and therefore sacrifice are of supreme importance.
 It is through sacrifices that the high-souled celestials had waxed so wondrously powerful; and having celebrated rites did they vanquish the Danavas.
 Do thou, O Yudhishthira, prepare for the Rajasuya, and the horse-sacrifice, as well as, O Bharata, for the Sarvamedha and the Naramedha.”
 Tr.
 K.M.
 Ganguli